 - Books: (HCFSA) If your doctor recommends that you read a health-related book (and he or she is willing to give you an LMN), then you can charge that expense to your FSA.

-- Braille books: (HCFSA) Your FSA will reimburse you for the difference between the price of the braille book and the same book in non-braille form.
+- Braille books: (HCFSA) Your flexible spending account (FSA) will reimburse the difference between the price of the braille book and the same book in non-braille form.

 - Breast implant removal: (HCFSA) If the implants are causing you health problems and you have an LMN, your FSA will reimburse you for this.